f5devcentral/f5-rseries-training/docs/introduction.rst

 ===============

 -------------------------------
-Kubernetes-Based Platform Layer
+F5OS Based Platform Layer
 -------------------------------

-A major difference between rSeries and iSeries is the introduction of a new Kubernetes-based platform layer (called F5OS) that allows for some exciting new capabilities.
-Customers don’t need to learn Kubernetes to manage the new appliances; it is abstracted from the administrator who will be able to manage the new platform layer via familiar F5 CLI, webUI, or API interfaces.
+A major difference between rSeries and iSeries is the introduction of a new platform layer called F5OS.
+F5OS allows for some exciting new capabilities and provides a hardware abstraction layer that allows rSeries appliances to run in a multitenant mode similar to how vCMP operated in some iSeries appliances.
+Multitenancy is now enabled throughout the entire rSeries family (with the exception of the r2600) at no additional cost.
+This will allow more customers to take advantage of the benefits of multitenancy.
+With the previous generation iSeries appliances there was a **virtualization tax** where published data sheet numbers would be adjusted down 10-20% to account for the overhead of enabling vCMP/Virtualization.
+With rSeries, the published data sheet numbers are inclusive of virtualization being enabled, so there is no virtualization tax to adjust for.

+From a high level, the new F5OS layer can be compared to the vCMP host layer in iSeries, as it has many similarities.
+The F5OS layer handles licensing for all **tenants** (in iSeries these were called vCMP Guests), as well as all networking for the appliance, and system parameters.
+Then, one or more BIG-IP (TMOS)tenants can be deployed and they will operate as completely independent virtualized BIG-IP instances.

-rSeries continues to provide hardware acceleration and offload capabilities in a similar way that iSeries does, however, more modern Field Programmable Gate Arrays (FPGA's), CPU, and crypto offload capabilities have been introduced.
-The new F5OS platform layer allows rSeries to run different types of tenants within the same appliance.
-As an example, rSeries will be able to run:
+rSeries continues to provide hardware acceleration and offload capabilities in a similar way that iSeries does, however, more modern Field Programmable Gate Arrays (FPGA's), CPU, and crypto offload capabilities have been introduced allowing for greater scalability.
+The new F5OS platform layer is 100% automatable, with F5OS APIs for every configuration parameter and there are also Ansible and Terraform playbooks/providers to allow for easy initial deployment.

-•	Existing TMOS/BIG-IP tenants (specific software releases)
-•	Support for next-generation BIG-IP (BIG-IP Next) tenants
-•	Future possibility of running approved 3rd party tenants